OohBleh/OohBleh.github.io/_posts/2022-2-26-losing-seed.md

 It is likely that this seed is unwinnable.
 However, it can not be ruled out as winnable without detailed information about the shuffle RNG of the fight against Lagavulin.
 In _Slay the Spire_, the random number generator which controls shuffle is instantiated at the start of each combat, and it depends only seed and the floor number.
 By playing cards in a different order on the first cycle through the deck, the player can manipulate the order in which cards are drawn on later cycles.

-For example, it is possible to reach Lagavulin with a deck which draws as follows:
+For example, it is possible to reach Lagavulin on this seed with a deck which draws as follows:
 - Strike+, Bane+, Defend, Strike, Survivor, Defend, Defend,
 - Footwork, Neutralize, Ascender's Bane, Defend, Strike,
 - Defend, Strike, Strike, Outmaneuver, _shuffle..._